UU-Human-Evolution/1MB335/Lab6.md

 Now it is time to reflect on all that you have done and to answer your phylogenetic question.
 The preferred method for that is to do it orally during Session 6.
 If for some reason this is not feasible, you will have to do it in a written form (details for the format are below).

-At this stage, you should have two sets of trees: one for *cytB* and one for the entire mitochondria.
+At this stage, you should have two sets of trees: one for *cytB* and one for the *COX1*.
 To prepare for the presentation, think about:

 - What is the answer to the question given by these trees?
 - Do the different trees give the same answer?
 If not, what could be the explanation?
 - Which tree(s) do you think are most supported?
 What does the bootstrap analysis tell?

-- Are the substitution models different for *cytB* and the entire mitochondria?
+- Are the substitution models different for *cytB* and *COX1*?
 If yes, what could be an explanation?
 - Do you think your choice of species (including the outgroup) was appropriate to answer the question?
 If you were to redo the analysis, would you change something?
+- Any particular issues you came across?

-**Upload your slides to Studium before 10 am on March 6 so we can download them to the computer that will be used for the presentations.**
+**Upload your slides to Studium before the day of the presentations so that we can download them to the computer that will be used for the presentations.**

----
-## Presentation

-On March 6th, we will meet in a lecture hall instead of the computer room.
-Each group will give a 5-10 minutes presentation about their project, presented with slides.
-The presentation should include (but is not limited to):
-  + Introduce your question to the rest of the class
-  + Briefly summarize the data you collected
-  + Show your trees
-  + Answer the main question of your project
-  + Explain the outcome of your reflections (see questions above)

----
 ## Back-up submission: Written report

-In case you could not finish in time or if you are unable to present on March 6th, please let the teaching assistants know and submit a written document with your trees and 15-30 lines (or more if you are inspired) answering the questions through Studium.
+In case you could not finish in time or if you are unable to present on the given date, please let the teaching assistants know and submit a written document with your trees and 15-30 lines (or more if you are inspired) answering the questions through Studium.
 Do not forget to indicate which question you worked with and which species were included in the dataset.
 Exceptionally one submission by group is allowed - but remember to state the people involved.

 ---
 ## END OF LABS, PLEASE READ THIS PART